 And sure, sometimes weekdays here can be crazier than New Year's Eve in most of the world, but our best parties are found on the weekends.
 Though the beach steals some of the crowd and keeps our pools from turning into Vegas-sized ragers, they’re still shindigs that make your friends in other cities insanely jealous.
-And whether it's Champagne-spraying or cocktail-sipping, here are the best pool parties in Miami.
+And whether it's champagne-spraying or cocktail-sipping, here are the best pool parties in Miami.

 When to go: All day, every day.
 But especially on the weekends.
 Unlike actual Clevelanders -- who have been known to uppercut you -- The Clevelander Hotel actually UNDERcuts other pool parties in SoBe by charging a reasonable sub-$10 for a beer, which makes for an open, relaxed scene where you might see Italians who just valeted their Bugatti next to, well, people from Cleveland.

 When to go: Saturdays and Sundays, noon to dusk The closest Miami gets to an all-out, Vegas-style mega pool party is here.
-The water is filled with giant floating toys, scantily-clad people, and probably 9% Champagne by the end of the day.
+The water is filled with giant floating toys, scantily-clad people, and probably 9% champagne by the end of the day.
 The same people who pack the clubs at night spend their afternoons here, sipping on bottles from day beds and wading into the water to cool off.
-Every hour or so, girls parade out to the pool deck and douse the crowd with Champagne, so you don’t even need to buy a bottle to feel like you’re rich enough to waste perfectly good bubbly.
+Every hour or so, girls parade out to the pool deck and douse the crowd with champagne, so you don’t even need to buy a bottle to feel like you’re rich enough to waste perfectly good bubbly.
 Saturdays are EDM and Sundays are hip-hop, but both parties are absolute must-hits.

-When to go: Sundays 1-7pm When you’re throwing a party at one of the world’s best hotel pools, you could probably have a washed up magician perform and liters of flat Mountain Dew and still have a great party.
+When to go: Saturdays and Sundays When you’re throwing a party at one of the world’s best hotel pools, you could probably have a washed up magician perform and liters of flat Mountain Dew and still have a great party.
 But The 1 keeps with its wellness theme perfectly at its weekly Healthy party, where cocktails are made with fresh juices, and the menu is long on South Beach spa cuisine.
 And, yes, drinking and sunning isn’t exactly first on anyone’s list of healthy behaviors, but with the fresh ocean air, the sun’s vitamin D, and some of the best looking scenery (both human and natural) in the world, it sure feels like it.